particle1331/computational-linear-algebra/notes.md

   1. Copy $\boldsymbol v_k = \boldsymbol a_k$ for $k = 1, \ldots, n.$
   2. Normalize $\boldsymbol u_k = \boldsymbol v_k / \lVert \boldsymbol v_k \rVert,$ then update $\boldsymbol v_j = \boldsymbol v_j -  \boldsymbol u_k \boldsymbol u_k^\top \boldsymbol v_j$ for $j > k.$

   The modification is that instead of projecting the column vector on the whole subspace spanned by earlier vectors, each vector is iteratively projected in the 1-dimensional subspace spanned by earlier vectors.
 In exact arithmetic, this algorithm returns the same set of orthonormal vectors as the classical GS (use pen and paper to calculate three vectors, i.e. proof by $n=3$).
 However, the modified GS is more numerically stable as we will show experimentally.
-Perhaps one reason is that errors are projected away in each prior iteration. (?)
-The operation count for modified GS is about $\mathcal{O}(mn^2).$
+Perhaps one reason is that errors are projected away in each prior iteration.

 <br>

 * **Code demo: stability of GS algorithms**.
-We implement the two in `src/10_stability_gram-schmidt.py` how far away from the identity the generated orthonormal basis is from the columns of a randomly (standard normal) generated matrix.
+In `src/10_stability_gram-schmidt.py`, we implement the two algorithms.
+We apply them to the columns of a randomly generated matrix to get a matrix $\bold U.$ Then, we compute how far away from the identity the generated orthonormal basis is.
 In this example, we perturb the matrix
   $$ \bold A =
   \begin{bmatrix}
     1 & 1 & 1 \\